Hi Nanna: Plot

-In a twist, it’s revealed that Yashna is Varsha herself.
-She survived the accident but developed amnesia, forgetting her past, marriage, and child.
-Her mother lied to Viraj, claiming Yashna wanted a divorce, and forced him to stay away, believing he and Mahi would further traumatize her daughter.
-Viraj, crushed but loving, raised Mahi alone.
-Pluto recognizing Yashna led to their reunion.
-Viraj, in order to avoid allowing Yashna to recollect her past, narrated their story with certain details changed (such as replacing Yashna's sister with a brother).
-Meanwhile, Yashna is revealed to be engaged to Dr. Aravind, the neurosurgeon who had once treated her.
+In a plot twist, it is revealed that Yashna is actually Varsha.
+She survived the car crash but developed retrograde amnesia, completely forgetting her past, her marriage, and her child.
+Her manipulative mother lied to Viraj, claiming Yashna wanted a divorce and hated him, while forcing Viraj to stay away under the pretense that any reminders of his family would further traumatize her daughter.
+Crushed but deeply loving, Viraj chose to raise Mahi alone.
+Pluto's earlier recognition of Yashna was what initially led to their chance reunion.
+To shield Yashna from the trauma of her forgotten past, Viraj altered key details during his restaurant narration, such as changing Yashna's sister into a brother.
+Meanwhile, Yashna is currently engaged to Dr. Aravind, the neurosurgeon who treated her after the accident.

-Hoping to avoid pain, Viraj takes Mahi and Pluto to Goa.
-However, Mahi secretly invited Yashna, and they reconnected.
-Yashna finds herself naturally drawn to Viraj and Mahi, even falling in love with Viraj again.
-On her wedding day, after learning the truth from Yashna's mother, Mahi is devastated.
-Viraj gets into a fight with Aravind's friends, causing Yashna's mother to tell him to leave.
-Later, Yashna’s estranged father makes it clear to his wife that Viraj had raised Mahi selflessly and that Viraj and Yashna are still meant to be together.
+Hoping to avoid further emotional complications, Viraj abruptly takes Mahi and Pluto to Goa.
+However, Mahi secretly invites Yashna, and the three reconnect.
+Yashna finds herself instinctively drawn to Viraj and Mahi, eventually falling in love with Viraj all over again.
+On Yashna's wedding day to Aravind, Mahi learns the truth about Yashna from the latter's mother, who warns her to stay away from her.

-Yashna abandons her wedding due to instinctively doubting Viraj's story in which his wife asked for a divorce and rushes to the hospital where Mahi, after a sudden health crisis, is fighting for her life.
-Supported by Aravind and his medical team, Mahi is operated on.
-Before the lung surgery, Yashna promises Mahi she will stay and teach her a song and begins to bond again with Viraj.
-She wishes she had been the one to meet Viraj in Coonoor and the mother of Mahi, in contrast to the regret she felt before the accident.
-The movie ends with a flash-forward to a grown-up, healthy Mahi singing onstage the song taught to her by her mother, confirming the surgery was successful, and symbolizing the family’s reunion and the enduring power of love and destiny.
+Doubting the narrative that Viraj's wife would willingly walk away from her family, Yashna abandons her wedding ceremony.
+She rushes to the hospital where Mahi, having suffered a sudden health crisis, is fighting for her life.
+Later, Mahi's grandfather, who is actually Yashna's estranged father confronts his wife, pointing out that Viraj raised Mahi selflessly and asserting that Viraj and Yashna belong together.
+Supported by Aravind and his medical team, the doctors prepare Mahi for emergency lung surgery.
+Before the operation, Yashna promises Mahi that she will stay by her side to teach her a song.
+As she bonds with Viraj, Yashna wishes that she had been the one to meet him in Coonoor and become Mahi's mother, completely contrasting the regret she expressed before her amnesia.
+A flash-forward reveals a grown-up, healthy Mahi singing onstage the very song taught to her by Yashna, confirming the surgery's success and symbolising the permanent reunion of the family.